osheenthakur/AI-Resume-Analyzer/README.md

 # 📄 Resume Analysis Tool

-AI Resume Analyzer is a Python-based web application that helps users evaluate their resumes by extracting text from PDF files, detecting technical skills, calculating a Resume Strength Score, and recommending suitable job roles.
+Resume Analysis tool is a Python-based web application that helps users evaluate their resumes by extracting text from PDF files, detecting technical skills, calculating a Resume Strength Score, and recommending suitable job roles.

 ## 🚀 Features